Cleopatra (miniseries): Plot

 Just before her return to Egypt, Cleopatra soon learns that Caesar has been assassinated at the hands of Brutus, Cassius and other senators.
 The burdens of ruling fall on the shoulders of Caesar's Roman heir and nephew, Octavian and Mark Antony who declares revenge and begins a war against Brutus and Cassius.
-In the process, both Cassius and Brutus commit suicide.
-Though Octavian desecrates Brutus' corpse by severing and displaying his head, creating a rift between him and Mark Antony.
+In the process, both Cassius and Brutus commit suicide, but Octavian desecrates Brutus' corpse, creating a rift between him and Mark Antony.

 In spending time together, Antony and Cleopatra fall in love.
 Antony turns away from her for the sake of Rome.
-Antony reluctantly marries Octavian's sister, Octavia, in order to strengthen his alliance and co-ruling with the new emperor.
-Antony returns to Egypt.
+Antony reluctantly marries Octavian's sister, Octavia, in order to strengthen his alliance and co-ruling with the new emperor but returns to Egypt.
 Defying his Roman beliefs against polygamy, Antony marries Cleopatra in Antioch, claiming that her son, Caesarion, is heir to not only Egypt, but also Rome.

 Upon hearing of Antony's claim, Octavian wages war against the two lovers.
 Antony leads Cleopatra's fleet into the legendary Battle of Actium.
 Octavian defeats Antony, which demoralizes he and his men.
 Cleopatra sends her son to India while Antony prepares a last stand.
 His army is overwhelmed by Octavian's army.
 Antony returns with his defeated soldiers, badly wounded and soon dies of his injuries.
 Cleopatra is devastated.

 Octavian arrives in Alexandria, demanding that Cleopatra join him in Rome as his prisoner.
 She agrees and asks that her son be allowed to rule Egypt.
 Octavian refuses, but allows Antony to have an Egyptian burial.
 Cleopatra lets an Egyptian asp bite her, and dies shortly after.
 Her handmaidens quickly follow their queen's example.

 Octavian's men break through the doors, only to discover that the queen is dead.
 Octavian approaches Cleopatra and finds that she is dead.
-Then he says "You have won, Cleopatra" and then leaves.
+He says, "You have won, Cleopatra" and then leaves.